 Parallel Perspectives: on a road trip to gather inspiration and insights

-Our clients have often been thinking about their challenge for weeks or even months before they turn to us.
+Our clients have often been thinking about their challenges for weeks or even months before they turn to us.
 It is challenging for them to break away from their challenge and open up to new ideas and opportunities.
 That is why we organise Parallel Perspectives and take our clients on a full-day road trip to visit various companies and experts.
-We seek relevant inspiration in parallel industries by connecting with thought-leaders, visiting frontrunners to deepen our understanding of future challenges, find fresh perspectives and explore new opportunities.
+We seek relevant inspiration in parallel industries by connecting with thought-leaders, visiting frontrunners to deepen our understanding of future challenges, finding fresh perspectives and exploring new opportunities.

 At Fronteer, we define a partnership as an arrangement where parties, known as partners, agree to cooperate to advance their mutual interests.
 It is a win-win situation: each partner gets a clear benefit out of the collaboration.
 So who do you team up with as a brand?
 One of the most eye-catching retail collaborations of last year was between Sonos and Ikea.
 They released two Sonos- powered speakers that were designed to look like furniture.
 Even if people don’t pick up a Symfonisk speaker, the co-branded collaboration still introduces more people to the Sonos brand – as already nearly one billion people strolled Ikea’s aisles in 2019.
 One of our key take-outs of our visit to Sonos: team up to reach a bigger audience but be selective in choosing your partners.